 Having the right job means feeling great about where you work and who you work with.
 But in an economy with over 14 million job seekers and only 3 million open jobs, helping searchers find the right one is no easy task.

-Matt Ferguson, CEO, explains, “The heart of our business is our relationships with customers — the companies we serve by finding their next star employee, and the individuals that will be that employee.
+Brian Donahue, VP of Sales Strategy, explains, “The heart of our business is our relationships with customers—the companies we serve by finding their next star employee.
 We are always looking for new ways to get more innovative with them.
-We realized we could do more with the data we have to create a highly personalized experience, and really make a difference in people’s lives.
+We found ourselves needing to get more social.
 That’s when we turned to Salesforce.”

-Salesforce App Cloud has also been instrumental to helping CareerBuilder give people the skills they need to find the job they want.
-The Platform’s speed and flexibility has led to the creation of niche skills training websites to help meet the ever-changing demands of the marketplace.
+The App Cloud has also been instrumental to helping CareerBuilder give people the skills they need to find the job they want.
+The App Cloud’s speed and flexibility has lead to the creation of niche skills training websites to help meet the ever-changing demands of the marketplace.

 It all adds up to benefits not only for companies and individuals, but the economy as well.
-“Salesforce makes it easier to see what’s going on with our customers and job seekers in this vast, social world,” says Donahue.
-“And if we can create more jobs and simultaneously create a labor market with the skills that we need, we’ve done something good.”
+“Salesforce makes it easier to see what’s going on with our customers and job seekers in this vast social world,” Donahue added.
+“And if we can create more jobs and simultaneously create a labor market with the skills that we need, we've done something good.”